KomodoPlatform/komodo-defi-proxy/README.md

 3) If the incoming request comes from the same network, step 4 will be by-passed.

-4) Request will be handled in the middleware with:
+4) Request Handling in the Middleware:

-   - Status Checker: Checks if the wallet address status is blocked, allowed, or trusted and does the following:
+   **For Quicknode:**
+   - **Status Checker**:
-   	- Blocked: Return `403 Forbidden` immediately
+     - **Blocked**: Return `403 Forbidden` immediately.
-	- Allowed: process continues with the rate limiter
+     - **Allowed**: Process continues with the rate limiter.
-	- Trusted: bypass rate limiter and proof of funding
+     - **Trusted**: Bypass rate limiter and proof of funding.

+   - **Rate Limiter**:
-   - Rate Limiter: First, verify the signed message, and if not valid, return 401 Unauthorized immediately.
-If valid, then calculate the request count with time interval specified in the application configuration.
-If the wallet address sent too many request than the expected amount, process continues with the proof of funding.
-If not, by-passes the proof of funding.
+     - First, verify the signed message.
+If not valid, return `401 Unauthorized` immediately.
+     - If valid, calculate the request count with the time interval specified in the application configuration.
+If the wallet address has sent too many requests than the expected amount, process continues with the proof of funding.
+If not, bypass the proof of funding.

+   - **Proof of Funding**:
-   - Proof of Funding: Return `406 Not Acceptable` if wallet has 0 balance.
-Otherwise, we assume that request is valid and process continues as usual.
+     - Return `406 Not Acceptable` if the wallet has a 0 balance.
+Otherwise, assume the request is valid and process it as usual.

+   **For Moralis:**
+   - **Status Checker**:
+     - **Blocked**: Return `403 Forbidden` immediately.
+     - **Allowed**: Process continues with the rate limiter.
+     - **Trusted**: Bypass the rate limiter.

+   - **Rate Limiter**:
+     - First, verify the signed message.
+If not valid, return `401 Unauthorized` immediately.
+     - If valid, calculate the request count with the time interval specified in the application configuration.
+If the wallet address has sent too many requests, return an error `406 Not Acceptable` indicating that the wallet address must wait for some time before making more requests.

-5) Find target route by requested endpoint
+5) Find target route by requested endpoint.

-6) Check if requested rpc call is allowed in application configuration
+6) Check if requested rpc call is allowed in application configuration.

 7) Generate JWT token with RSA algorithm using pub-priv keys specified in the application configuration, and insert the token to the request header.